-Refer to the 'Action' flowchart on page 23 of 'Keeping Children Safe in Education', which is replicated at Appendix C.
+Refer to the 'Action' flowchart on page 22 of 'Keeping Children Safe in Education'.

-5. Dealing with disclosures/reports from children
+5. Dealing with a report from a child

 The way in which a member of staff talks to a child who discloses or reports abuse could influence the evidence that is put forward if there are subsequent proceedings, and it is important that staff do not jump to conclusions, ask leading questions, or put words in a child's mouth.
-If a child makes a disclosure to a member of staff or other adult working in school s/he should write a record of the conversation as soon as possible, stating exactly, in the child's words, what has been said, noting any action taken in cases of possible abuse.
+If a child makes a report to a member of staff or other adult working in school s/he should write a record of the conversation as soon as possible, stating exactly, in the child's words, what has been said, noting any action taken in cases of possible abuse.
 It is essential that all children are reassured that they are being taken seriously and that they will be supported and kept safe.
 This must be signed and include the day of the week, date, time and place of the disclosure.
-All records must be held securely and are kept in a locked filing cabinet in the KS4 Pastoral Office.
+All records must be held securely and are kept in a locked filing cabinet in the DSL's Office.
 A model Child Disclosure/ Concern Record can be found at Appendix B. A shorter, more concise format of an initial concern record may be used in the early stages with a decision being made by the DSL as to whether more detail is required by the staff member or other adult with concerns.
 Wherever possible, all disclosures should be recorded in CPOMS.